mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-setting-up-app.md

 ## 2 Workflow Commons Components {#components}

 Workflow Commons provides you with useful pages, page templates, snippets, and microflows that can save you development time.
-For more information on components, see the [Components](/appstore/modules/workflow-commons/#components) section in *Workflow Common*s.
+For more information on components, see the [Components](/appstore/modules/workflow-commons/#components) section in *Workflow Commons*.

 ## 3 Setting Up User Assignment and Security